top of page

 About Rachel

-I first became interested in counseling after witnessing the effects of trauma and addiction on my foster siblings as an adolescent.
-Feeling compelled to understand their behaviors and ways of relating with others, I then pursued a degree in psychology which quickly burgeoned into a passion for connecting with others, and supporting them, as they transcend their pain to reach a place of healing and growth.
+Rachel first became interested in psychology (and later mental health counseling) after witnessing the effects of trauma in her foster siblings as an adolescent.
+Feeling compelled to understand their behaviors and ways of relating to others and the world around them, she pursued a bachelor's degree in psychology which quickly grew into a passion for connecting with others, seeking to understand and support them as they transcend their pain in order to reach a place of healing and growth.

 Education and Training